jonosur/limnoria-plugins/Chatters/README.md

-Returns the Top Chatters based on words written.
+Returns the Top Chatters based on words written for today's date only.

 ## Chatters